RivuChakraborty/AndroidMPermissionManager/README.md

 I coded this plugin in a callback driven manner, i.e. it has callbacks for when user grants/denies/partially grants (grants one or few of the multiple permissions requested) the permissions.
 As already mentioned this plugin is backward compatible, so it’ll automatically call the callback method for permissions granted (if it is granted by the system, in the same flow as it was in pre-marshmallow) in pre-marshmallow devices.

-Follow the below How to Use guide to integrate this plugin with your project and forget all permission headaches 🙂
+Follow the below How to Use guide to integrate this plugin with your project and forget all permission headaches :relaxed:�

 Declare gradle dependancy.